umalabs/correlated-authorization/README.md

 ## VII.
 Authority Boundaries, Interactions and Scenarios

-&emsp;The <em>correlated&nbsp;authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.
+&emsp;The <em>correlated authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.
 The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domain boundaries.

 #### *A. Identity Federation Scenario*